 Over the decades, no foreign countries have ever rejected the imports of Sarawak pepper.
 Whereas they have rejected many imports from other origins, mainly due to unsafe for human consumption.

 Over the decades, the Malaysian Pepper Board has implemented various R&D to improve the quality of Sarawak pepper.

-The major R&D includes the development of new pepper variety.
-The new Semonggok variety produces a yield that has more oleoresin content, and more resistance to pest and disease, which reduces the need for pesticide and fungicide.
+The major R&D includes the development of new pepper varieties.
+The new Semonggok variety produces a yield that has more oleoresin content, and more resistance to pests and diseases, which reduces the need for pesticides and fungicides.

 The Malaysian Pepper Board is very active in farmer education programs.
-They frequently organize up-to-date pepper production course for pepper farmers.
+They frequently organize up-to-date pepper production courses for pepper farmers.

 Centralized Processing Centre